FAMILY MEDIATION

 1 × 90 minute session with all parties (videocall or phonecall)

-This includes a written summary of the session post session, to clarify what was discussed and agreed.
+At a total cost of £200, this includes a written summary post session, to clarify what was discussed.